Johor Bahru–Kota Tinggi Highway: Johor Jaya Interchange

 Since 2005, travellers travelling northward would have to turn into a road which connects carrefour before joining the highway after the interchange.
 Travellers coming from Jalan Masai Bahru would have to take the flyover which connects with Tebrau Highway, and travelling northbound without diverting into the road connecting carrefour would lead to vehicles turning off into Jalan Masai Lama.

-After several delays of the project to cause criticism from public, construction on this interchange was completed in June 2007 and open for public use.
+After several delays of the project attracting criticism from public, construction on this interchange was completed in June 2007 and it opened for public use.

 Ulu Tiram–Kota Tinggi road

 Under the Ninth Malaysia Plan Project and Iskandar Regional Development Authority (IRDA), the main road between Ulu Tiram and Kota Tinggi was upgraded into dual-carriageway.
 This included the construction of Ulu Tiram Interchange and some bridges along the road.
-The project was started in March 2009 and was completed in 2011.
+The project was started in March 2009 and completed in 2011.

 Jalan Tampoi junctions

 Construction of the Jalan Tampoi directional-T interchange began on 2011 and was completed on 2013.